As Australia's leading consumer advocate, we take protecting your privacy very seriously.

 What we collect

-We limit the information we collect to only what we think is necessary:
+We limit the information we collect to only what we consider is necessary.

-- Your billing information – name, contact details including email, postal address and phone number
+- Your billing information – name, contact details including email, postal address, IP address and phone number (you may remain anonymous or use a pseudonym if you wish).

 - Any other information we need to deliver goods and services to you.

-Aside from obvious places, we may also collect this information in our customer surveys, user reviews and opinions and through your engagement with our Sites, whether logged on or not.
+Aside from obvious places, we may also collect this information in our customer surveys, user reviews and opinions, and when you engage with our Sites (for example Voice Your Choice and CHOICE.community), whether logged on or not.

 The big question – what we do with the data